About the Group

 The Bit by Bit Group was founded on the belief that recovery is a gradual, steady process—one step at a time.
 Our name comes from a passage on page 417 of the Big Book, in the story Acceptance Is the Answer.

 Our group is rooted in the spirit of acceptance, inclusion, and unity.
-We read from A.A. literature, listen to speakers, and share experience, strength, and hope in open discussion.
+We read from A.A. literature, listen to speakers, and share our experiences, strength, and hope in open discussions.

 Like all A.A. groups, we follow the Twelve Traditions.
-We place our common welfare first, and we are committed to providing a safe and welcoming space for anyone who walks through the door.
+We prioritize our common welfare and are committed to providing a safe and welcoming space for everyone who walks through the door.

 BBG Meeting Info